 You think that the job interview is all about you, right?
 Wrong, think again.
-It's all about how you will fit in.
-Sure, a potential interviewer is going to want to hear about you, your achievements, your skills and so on - but what's going through the minds of people on the other side of the desk is 'how will this person work here?' - they want to know how you will fit in.
+It’s all about how you will fit in.
+Yes, a potential interviewer is going to want to hear about you, your achievements, your skills and so on – but what’s going through the minds of people on the other side of the desk is ‘how will this person work here?’ – they want to know how you will fit in.

 Stalk your potential employer

 Consider a blind date: if you bang on tirelessly about how wonderful you are, what are your chances of a second date?
 Pretty small.
 On a date, the strategy might be to listen – simply because ‘doing some research’ smacks of stalking – but before an application or interview, we definitely need to adopt the traits of a stalker.

 Why?
 Well, first, you need to make sure you’re happy about working for the company in question.
 It won’t take long for the sparkle to wear off if you’re not a good fit for the company (and vice versa).
 OK, if it doesn’t work out you can just move on, but do you really want your CV littered with short-term stays as you work your way around the L&D sector, looking for the right partner?
 You owe it to yourself to get it right as much as you owe it to a potential employer.

 Don’t assume that you know your potential employer